 1. Lack of self-esteem.

-That’s why you need to learn how to keep your unwanted emotions from your childhood under control and prevent them from interfering with your life now and in the future.
+That’s why you need to learn how to control your unwanted emotions from your childhood and prevent them from interfering with your life now and in the future.

 4. Conflict avoidance.